rwtolbert/janetup/README.md

 ## Installation

-Clone this repo and run `janetup.py <dirname>` to create everything in a new directory including scripts to activate and deactivate this version in you shell.
+Clone this repo and run `python3 janetup.py <dirname>` to create everything in a new directory including scripts to load and unload this version in your shell.

-Once the script has completed, activate this new environment with one of the provided scripts:
+Once the script has completed, load this new environment with one of the provided scripts:

 ### (Bash/ZSH)

-run `. <dirname>/bin/activate` to enter the new environment, then `deactivate` to exit.
+run `. <dirname>/bin/load_janet` to enter the new environment, then `unload_janet` to exit.

 ### (Fish)

-run `source <dirname>/bin/activate.fish` to enter the new environment, then `deactivate` to exit.
+run `source <dirname>/bin/load_janet.fish` to enter the new environment, then `unload_janet` to exit.

 ### (Powershell)

-run `. <dirname>/bin/activate.ps1` to enter the new environment, then `deactivate` to exit.
+run `. <dirname>/bin/load_janet.ps1` to enter the new environment, then `unload_janet` to exit.

 ### To create a new Janet in `janet-dev` on macOS/Linux: